Jamieoh/Digital_Health_OP_Waiting_List_Analysis/OP_Waiting_List_Full_Analysis.md

 write_xlsx(sheets, "OP Waiting list.xlsx")
 ```

-## 4. Visualisation of the results and visualisation results:
+## 4. Visualisation of the results:
 ----------------------------------------------------------

 The final step of this task is visualising the data generated in our previous step.
 The GGplot and Treemapify libraries were used to create our visualisations.